Mylan defends chairman to ISS ahead of June 22 investor vote

-New York City and State pension funds and the California Teachers' Retirement System are urging shareholders to vote on June 22 against Coury and five other directors.
-The funds cite the board's poor oversight of Coury's high pay package, investigations into how much it charged the government and consumers for its EpiPen emergency allergy treatment business and a takeover offer.
+New York City and State pension funds and the California Teachers' Retirement System are urging shareholders to vote on June 22 against Coury and five other directors because of the board's oversight of Coury's high pay package and issues related to its EpiPen emergency allergy treatment business and its deal-making.

 Mylan met with ISS on Monday and discussed the role of Coury in growing the company, according to the letter, and defended his compensation, which was more than $97 million in 2016.